1. Application of Conditions

 6.6 If the Supplier fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
 The Supplier shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-7.1 The Supplier warrants that on delivery, and for a period of 12 months from the date of delivery (“warranty period”), the Goods shall:
+7.1 The Supplier warrants that on delivery of all full priced goods, and for a period of 12 months from the date of delivery (“warranty period”), the Goods shall:

 7.1.1 conform in all material respects with their description; and